vaughngit/cdk-ts-medialive-preview-thumbnail-rekognition/README.md

     > For more information on parameters see AWS documentation for [CloudFormation Parameters](https://docs.aws.amazon.com/cdk/v2/guide/parameters.html#parameters_use) in CDK:

-## Deploy Additional Schedulers:
+## Create Additional Schedulers:
-  - You do not need to deploy this solutions multiple times to monitor additional MediaLive Channels.
-Simple create additional custom schedules to leverage this solution on multiple MediaLive Channels, invoke monitoring on a different time interval.
+  - You do not need to deploy this solution multiple times to monitor additional MediaLive Channels or modify the scheduler.
+Simply create additional custom schedules to leverage this solution on multiple MediaLive Channels and invoke monitoring at different time intervals.

   - see instructions [here](./docs/Notes.md)